Today I am sharing the ultimate self care exercise that mental health sufferers swear by.

 Casey: I really respect your determination to get better and recover!
 Well done for being so strong.
 It must be such a wonderful feeling to know that you have helped so many individuals.
 What are you hoping for The Little Box Of Distractions to achieve in the next 2 years?

-Kerry: I am hoping to continue to help people.
-Hold good fundraisers and to do talks on self harm etc. within schools and workplaces.
+Kerry: I am hoping to continue to aid people’s well-being; hold popular fundraisers and to do public speaking around self harm within schools and workplaces.
 We want to provide as many charities, organisations and schools with boxes which they can allocate to people who may need them.

 Casey: That’s wonderful!
 I wish you the best of luck with your fundraising!
-Is there any advice that you would give to anyone that is struggling right now in terms of their mental health?
+Is there any advice that you would give to anyone that is struggling right now in terms of their mental health and well-being?

 Kerry: If you can’t manage one day at a time, try one hour at a time or a minute at a time.
 It’s one more minute you have got through it.

-Do you have a Self Soothe Box?
+Do you have a Self Care Box?
 Let me know in the comments what’s in yours!

 Below are links to websites that can support you if you are suffering from a mental illness.